Toyota Land Cruiser: Gallery

-Comfort oriented models
+Station Wagon series

 J50 (1967)

 The Land Cruiser 55 was produced from 1967 to 1980.
-Toyota refers to the FJ55G and FJ55V as the first "real" station wagon in the Land Cruiser series, thus marking the beginning of the station wagon bodystyle.
+Toyota refers to the FJ55G and FJ55V as the first "real" station wagon (now known as a sport utility vehicle) in the Land Cruiser series, thus marking the beginning of the station wagon body style.
 It was the first Land Cruiser to have fully enclosed box frame members.
 Of all the Land Cruiser wagons sold in the U.S., including the FJ45, it is the only one to not have hatch and tailgate in the rear, but rather a tailgate only with an electrically operated window that can be retracted into the tailgate.